 When selecting the correct fishing rod supports, the first step is to remove the glue and bond, attach the old Guide to the pole, bend some of it, and it will come out.

 After that, we’ll need to perform a little more trimming, then massage it with tiny moisture, dries, and afterward wipe it down with alcohol, and it’ll be prepared to reassemble.

 Keep The Fishing Rod Aligned.

 Keep the newbie guide in position using cable ties while aligning with the loop mount.
 Then use a drop of glue to fix that spot in place.
 Use acrylate adhesive (CA), although nail polish will work just as well, or nitrocellulose dope, the same principle.

 Keep The Fishing Rod Flat.

 Some people believe that regular components will suffice.
-However, this is incorrect even though it cannot withstand being drawn back onto itself to complete the project.
-The fisherman rod was repaired with an inexperienced silk spindle or a bobbin or thumbwheel post.
+However, this is incorrect, even though it cannot withstand being drawn back onto itself to complete the project.
+The fisherman rod was repaired with an inexperienced silk spindle, bobbin, or thumbwheel post.

 Use lower lumbar, sticky, or sheet medical tape to attach its loop ends to the rods in the center of the guiding.